pinga-lab/website/thesis/carlos-phd.md

 of the study area, the estimated iron body dips, respectively, inwards, vertically and outwards with respect to the syncline axis.
-Because one of the inversion methods estimates a 3D compact iron ore body with density contrast of 0.75 g/cm 3 , then it allows estimating the volume of this body in 965 million m 3 .
+Because one of the inversion methods estimates a 3D compact iron ore body with density contrast of 0.75 g/cm<sup>3</sup> , then it allows estimating the volume of this body in 965 million m<sup>3</sup>.
 By considering that this estimated